Kubernetes

 Vault can manage secrets for Kubernetes application pods from outside the cluster.

-Learn how to inject Vault secrets into Kubernetes pods via a sidecar container.
+Learn how to inject Vault secrets into Kubernetes Pods via a sidecar container.